zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 Give out one Mission Card and one Home Card to every player.

-If you have less than 5 players, distribute the remaining cards equally.
+If you have less than 5 players, distribute the remaining Mission and Home cards equally.

 ___
 # Introduction 4

 When we have read the Instructions cards, we will alternate between Mission cards and Home cards, beginning with the 1st Mission Card.

-In other words, the play order is Mission 1 -> Home 1 -> Mission 2 -> Home 2 -> etc.
+In other words, the play order is Mission 1 -> Home 1 -> Mission 2 -> Home 2 -> Mission 3 -- > etc.

 ___
 # Introduction 5